lifeisstillgood/softwaremind/docs/conceptchapters/sm_software_literacy.rst

 ----------------------------

-So just as we thought OPM was bad, the Swedish Government stood up, looked the US Feds in the eye and said, "Hold my beer"
+So just as we thought OPM was bad, the Swedish Government stood up, looked the US Feds in the eye and said, "Hold my beer."

 https://www.privateinternetaccess.com/blog/2017/07/swedish-transport-agency-worst-known-governmental-leak-ever-is-slowly-coming-to-light/